Conflict of interest policy

 • Restricted Transactions: Employees are subject to restrictions on personal trading activities to ensure they do not exploit inside information.

-• Fair Treatment of Clients: Northcrypto ensures equal access to services, fair pricing, and unbiased decision-making processes.
+• Fair Treatment of Clients: The Company ensures equal access to services, fair pricing, and unbiased decision-making processes.

 • Training and Awareness: Regular training sessions are conducted to help employees recognize and appropriately manage conflicts of interest.

-If a conflict of interest is identified, Northcrypto takes one or more of the following steps to resolve it:
+If a conflict of interest is identified, the Company takes one or more of the following steps to resolve it:

-• Avoidance: Where feasible, Northcrypto may restructure processes to eliminate the conflict.
+• Avoidance: Where feasible, the Company may restructure processes to eliminate the conflict.

 • Disclosure: If avoidance is not possible, clients will be informed of any potential conflict so they can make an informed decision.

-• Monitoring: Ongoing oversight is conducted to ensure conflicts of interest do not compromise the integrity of the Northcrypto’s services.
+• Monitoring: Ongoing oversight is conducted to ensure conflicts of interest do not compromise the integrity of the Company’s services.

 Clients have the right to receive fair treatment and transparent service.
-Northcrypto is committed to resolving any concerns related to conflicts of interest.
-If you suspect a conflict of interest in your interactions with the Northcrypto, you may report it to our compliance team.
+The Company is committed to resolving any concerns related to conflicts of interest.
+If you suspect a conflict of interest in your interactions with the Company, you may report it to our compliance team.

 Group structure & ownership:

-Northcrypto is a part of GreenMerc Group, meaning that GreenMerc AB (publ) owns 100% of Northcrypto's shares.
-The GreenMerc Group also fully owns Ijort Invest AB, which operates the Trijo trading platform, and Finture Ab, which provides payment services in the NorthCrypto service.
-While Northcrypto operates independently, when the client places an order under the Transmission Service, Northcrypto transmits such client orders to the Trijo’s trading platform as agreed in Terms of Service.
-Although Northcrypto does not receive any financial incentives for this routing, the shared ownership within the Group may give rise to a potential conflict of interest.
-Northcrypto has implemented the following internal controls to protect client interests, manage this potential conflict of interest and ensure full adherence to the requirements of MiCA.
+The Company is a part of GreenMerc Group, meaning that GreenMerc AB (publ) owns 100% of the Company’s shares.
+The GreenMerc Group also fully owns Ijort Invest AB, which operates the Trijo trading platform, and GreenMerc Finance, which provides payment services in the NorthCrypto service.
+The Company has implemented the following internal controls to protect client interests, manage potential conflict of interest and ensure full adherence to the requirements of MiCA.

-Internally, decision-making processes related to order handling are designed to prioritize the client’s best interest, with strengthened oversight mechanisms that limit undue influence stemming from ownership ties.
-The order routing logic is clearly defined and formally documented in internal procedures, ensuring that all decisions related to order transmission are based on objective, pre-established criteria.
 Personnel involved in governance and strategic decisions are required to declare any potential conflicts, and they are expected to recuse themselves from any deliberations where competing group interests could arise.
 Internal audits and compliance checks are conducted periodically to monitor the effectiveness of these controls.
-Through these efforts, Northcrypto maintains its commitment to impartiality, transparency, and the highest standards of regulatory integrity.
+Through these efforts, the Company maintains its commitment to impartiality, transparency, and the highest standards of regulatory integrity.

 Group structure & shared leadership resources:

-Several individuals hold simultaneous leadership or board positions across Northcrypto, Trijo, Finture and GreenMerc, potentially compromising independent decision-making.
+Several individuals hold simultaneous leadership or board positions across the Company, Trijo, GreenMerc Finance and GreenMerc, potentially compromising independent decision-making.
 This overlapping governance can compromise independence in strategic, financial, or operational decision-making, especially when the interests of the entities diverge.
-For example, a board member involved in both Northcrypto and Trijo may face difficulty remaining impartial when decisions involve execution venue selection or pricing strategy between the two.
+For example, a board member involved in both the Company and Trijo may face difficulty remaining impartial when decisions involve execution venue selection or pricing strategy between the two.

-To mitigate these risks, Northcrypto has implemented several measures.
+To mitigate these risks, the company has implemented several measures.
 All relevant individuals are required to submit formal declarations of their external positions and potential conflicts.
 In cases where a decision may involve competing group interests, the individual is expected to recuse themselves to preserve impartiality.
-In addition, Northcrypto has strengthened internal documentation and approval workflows to ensure transparency when decisions could be influenced by overlapping roles.
-Furthermore, Northcrypto provides targeted training to senior staff on identifying and managing structural conflicts of interest within a group context.
-These steps help reinforce accountability and ensure that all decisions are made in the best interests of the Northcrypto and its clients.
+In addition, the Company has strengthened internal documentation and approval workflows to ensure transparency when decisions could be influenced by overlapping roles.
+Furthermore, the Company provides targeted training to senior staff on identifying and managing structural conflicts of interest within a group context.
+These steps help reinforce accountability and ensure that all decisions are made in the best interests of the Company and its clients.

 Group structure & shared operational resources: